Aug

 A Really Odd Boggs Card

 Take a good look at the card above.
 For starters, it shows Boggs holding a baseball bat across his left shoulder and a rubber chicken across his right.
-Boggs famously ate a rotisserie chicken before every game and several card manufacturers snuck chicken references into their photo selections.
+He famously ate a rotisserie chicken before every game and several card manufacturers snuck chicken references into their photo selections.
 The back of the card provides a space for his amateur baseball stats, going as far as to list where he went to school (Hillsborough Community College and Plant High School) but then following that information with the unhelpful phrase “Records Not Available.”
 There is an empty rectangle at the bottom for a player to provide an autograph.
 I’ve never seen one used in this manner.

 The card is part of the 1987 Classic set, a baseball card issue that isn’t a typical bubble gum card but rather part of a board game.
 The game was issued as a full set and players would take turns playing a game of baseball by answering trivia questions on the back of cards.
 As a form of entertainment it was terrible.
 The questions were generally too easy and bore no relationship between the ease of answering and how potent each participant’s offense was.
 The Boggs card grants players a triple if they can name who set a record 56 game hitting streak and credits a team with a run if the player can identify what defensive position is known as a backstop.